Krystle Silverfox

 Krystle Coughlin Silverfox is an interdisciplinary artist and Northern Tutchone member of the Selkirk First Nation (Wolf Clan).
-She currently lives and works in Whitehorse, YT, though she also spent a significant period in the Tr’ondëk Hwëch’in in Dawson City, Yukon.
+She currently lives and works in Whitehorse, Yukon, though she also spent a significant period in the Tr’ondëk Hwëch’in in Dawson City, Yukon.
 Her practice combines Northwest Coast Formline elements with digital photography, scenography and traditional collage through an Indigenous feminist, de-colonial, and activist lens.

 Education

 Silverfox grew up in British Columbia, where she completed a B.A. in Gender, Race, Sexuality, and Social Justice at the University of British Columbia in 2013.
 The degree was shortly followed by the completion of a B.F.A. at UBC in 2015.
 In 2019, Silverfox graduated with an M.F.A. in Interdisciplinary Studies at Simon Frazer University (SFU).

 At SFU, Silverfox's final project was an artwork titled All That Glitters is Not Gold.
 In the work, the artist utilizes a Hudson's Bay Company blanket in reference to Fort Selkirk which was historically a trading post and important site for the Selkirk First Nation.
 The upper half of the blanket is stretched across a wooden frame, built from discarded SFU construction materials.
 The lower half of the blanket unravels, leaving long threads hanging down to meet the floor where copper coins puddle.
 The pennies allude to the copper deposits in Northern Tutchone Territories, which were being mined by Goldcorp—a major funder of SFU's School for the Contemporary Arts.
 Grappling with identity, land and resource extraction, Silverfox contemplates and meditates on where value is extracted, who benefits the most from it, and what historical circumstances led to this tangle of interests.